Tigray People's Liberation Front: 1978–1990

+On May 27-June 1, 1989, Marxist–Leninist core within the EPDM held its congress, founding the Ethiopian Marxist–Leninist Force (EMLF).
+Like the MLLT in TPLF, the EMLF was planned as a leading force of the "people's democratic movement" (that's the EPDM) and a subject of future all-Ethiopia Marxist–Leninist party.
+After the EMLF, the EPDM also held its Second Organizational Congress on June 17–21, 1989.
 In July 1989, MLLT and EMLF formed the Union of Ethiopian Proletarian Organizations.
+(Note: Sometimes translated with different names, such as "Ethiopian Proletarian Organisation", "Ethiopian Proletarian Organisations", "Ethiopian Proletarian Organisations Unity", etc.)

 In April 1990, the TPLF formed the Ethiopian Democratic Officers Movement from politically re-educated captured Ethiopian officers to undermine the Free Officers Movement, which had been formed in 1987 by exiled Ethiopian officers in opposition to the Derg.
 In May 1990, Oromo members of the EPDM and politically re-educated Oromo prisoners of war founded the Oromo Peoples' Democratic Organization (OPDO) to deny the Oromo Liberation Front's claim to be the exclusive representative of the Ethiopian Oromo.
 In November 1990, a Marxist–Leninist Oromo movement was established within the OPDO.
 Also in 1990, the TPLF formed the Afar Democratic Union to undermine the Afar movements.
 It had already helped build liberation fronts in Gambella and Benshangul before 1985.

 In early 1988, the EPLF and the TPLF went on the offensive.
 The evolving situation in both Eritrea and Tigray, as well as the changing international context after the breakup of the Soviet bloc, prompted the TPLF and EPLF to put aside their differences and resume military cooperation. in 1989, the EPRDF formed a shadow government in Ethiopia to administer the liberated areas under its control.